sasgithub/Data_Analytics_cs/case-study/viz/average_hourly_rides_vs_temp_2_bucket_smooth.md

 - **Line**: A single curve showing average ride volume across all users, smoothed with cubic spline interpolation and bucketed by temperature.

 ##### Purpose
-This visualization is intended to illustrate how temperature alone affects overall ridership behavior, independent of time of day, day of week, or rider category.
+This visualization illustrates how temperature alone affects overall ridership behavior, independent of time of day, day of week, or rider category.

 ##### Observations